smurphos/cinnamox_themes/README.md

 This forces firefox to use the GTK default Adwaita theme for rendering all website content.

 The theme includes a helper script that creates the file with this content in the correct location.
-To access the tool open a terminal window and use the following command to make the script executable and launch it.
+To access the tool open a terminal window and replacing `$THEMENAME` with the actual name of the variant installed use the following command to make the script executable and launch it.

-`chmod +x ~/.themes/#THEMENAME/cinnamox_firefox_fix.sh && ~/.themes/#THEMENAME/cinnamox_firefox_fix.sh`
+`chmod +x ~/.themes/#THEMENAME/scripts/cinnamox_firefox_fix.sh && ~/.themes/#THEMENAME/scripts/cinnamox_firefox_fix.sh`

 ## Make your own theme using Cinnamox / Oomox